chrisluedtke/Data-Structures/README.md

 Or we could "shift" all the array items down to cover up the spot of the item we wanted to delete.
 We would then have to mark the last 4 bits as not in use.

 ### Stacks
-First In, Last Out.
-Used when the most recent thing is the most important.
+**Stacks** are a linear data structure that follows LIFO (Last In, First Out).
+They are used when the most recent thing is the most important.

 Examples:
-* maze traversal.
+* maze traversal
+* recursive stack trace

+Should have methods:
+* `push(item)` adds an item to the top of the stack
+* `pop()` moves the item on the top of ths tack and typically returns the item that is removed
+* `peek()` returns the value of the item on the top of ht estack without removing it

 ### Queues
-First In, First Out.
+**Queues** are a linear data structure that follows FIFO (First In, First Out).
 Opposite of stack.

 Examples
+* line of people at a store/bank/theater
 * selling produce (sell them in the order you acquired them to minimize expired goods)
 * music playlist